UBB-bibliometrics/search-strategies-priorityareas/GSU_TableauCristin.md

 END
 ```

-## CC in LMCs
+## Climate change and food security in LMCs

-Climate change in low and middle income countries, and food security
+Climate change in low and middle income countries, and food security (all countries).

 ```Ceylon =
 IF ((